Albany-NYU partnership preparing for second class of future

 The program also will strive to increase gender

-diversity in the core subject areas, Dr. Wilkins said.
+diversity in the core subject areas.
 For example,

 increasing the number of women teaching math and the sciences, and the